AndChen153/ChessBoard/README.md

 # Videos
 Prototype stage 1.21.21 [video](https://youtu.be/2joaITZlWBY)

-Test with real chess pieces after tuning magnet size and electormagnet voltage [video](https://youtu.be/bjvCjh__WXg)
+Test with real chess pieces after tuning magnet size and electromagnet voltage [video](https://youtu.be/bjvCjh__WXg)

 # Photos
 Created a custom circuit board for motor controllers that allow for replacement if one burns out.